kaveeshanirmal/devhub/content/post/kubernetes-cluster-setup/index.md

 ![test pod status](i15.png "test pod creation")

-## Next Steps

-Now that you have a working Kubernetes cluster, Let's look at how we can deploy a simple web application in our cluster next.

 ## Conclusion

 Congratulations!, You now have a fully functional 3-node Kubernetes cluster running on VirtualBox.
 Feel free to join more control or worker nodes to this cluster if you need!